 Since 1949 one of the primary missions of the Institute of Buddhist Studies has been to provide a comprehensive program of education and training for persons aspiring to enter the Shin Buddhist ministry in the West.
 The significance and effectiveness of that effort has long been recognized by the Buddhist Churches of America and the Jōdo Shinshū Hongwanji-ha in Kyoto, Japan.
 As a result, over the years scores of IBS graduates have been able to receive tokudo ordination, kyōshi certification and kaikyōshi status as overseas Shin ministers from the Hongwanji.

 The BCA has recognized the importance of expanding the scope and availability of the Shin Buddhist ministry in order to meet the changing needs of its temples.
 The minister’s assistant program (MAP) represents the BCA’s response to that situation.
-Persons who wish to serve as tokudo or kyōshi ministers in BCA temples should contact the minister at their local temple and the Office of the Bishop of BCA.
-The IBS Certificate in Shin Buddhist Studies has been developed in order to provide an educational foundation for those.
+Persons who wish to receive tokudo or kyōshi ordination or serve as ministers in BCA temples should contact the minister at their local temple or the Office of the Bishop of BCA.
+The IBS Certificate in Shin Buddhist Studies has been developed in order to provide an educational foundation for those on this path.

-Students must complete a total seven, 3-unit courses for a total of 21 units.
+Students must complete a total eight, 3-unit courses for a total of 24 units.
 All courses must be taken for credit and passed with a B- or better.
-Audited courses may not count toward fulfillment of the certificate requirements.
+Audited courses shall not count toward fulfillment of the certificate requirements.
 Please see the IBS catalog for further information regarding course credit, audited classes, and related policies.

-The program’s seven required IBS courses (with the corresponding Hongwanji requirement) are:
+The program’s eight required IBS courses (with the corresponding Hongwanji requirement) are:

 - Introduction to Shin Buddhist Thought (真宗教義 1)